This Won't Hurt a Bit

 Today, most children in the United States lead much healthier lives and their parents live with much less anxiety over infections during childhood.
 Immunizations are one of the success stories of modern medicine.

 COVID-19 VACCINE: Currently the U.S. has 3 highly effective vaccines to offer.
 Moderna and Johnson & Johnson are for individuals 18 years and older.
 The Pfizer vaccine can be administered to individuals 12 years and older.
-If you choose to have your student vaccinated please send a copy to the school nurses.
-Individuals do not have their full immunity from the vaccine until 2 weeks after the 2nd dose of Pfizer or Moderna or the single dose of J&J. If an individual is exposed to COVID-19 they DO NOT have to quarantine AS LONG AS it is 2 weeks past the 2nd dose of Pfizer/Moderna or single J&J dose.
-More informatin about the vaccine can be found here.
+If you choose to have your student vaccinated, please send a copy to the school nurses.
+Individuals do not have their full immunity from the vaccine until 2 weeks after the 2nd dose of Pfizer or Moderna or the single dose of J&J. More information about the vaccine can be found here.
 Also, answers to FAQ can be found here.

 Per MA Dept. of Public Health, IMMUNIZATION OF STUDENTS BEFORE ADMISSION TO SCHOOL, 105 CMR 220.000 applies to all students attending public or private elementary schools, secondary schools, post-secondary institutions of higher education, and certain pre-schools in the Commonwealth, including students from other states and countries.